geoloqi/Geoloqi-Android-Geonotes/README.md

-This is the official Android client application for Geoloqi.
-It consumes the Geoloqi Android SDK and is a good example of what can be accomplished using the library.
+This is one of the official Android client applications for Geoloqi.
+This application provides functionality for managing your layers and geonotes.
+It consumes the Geoloqi Android SDK and is one example of what can be accomplished using the library.

+You can download this application from [Google Play][google-play].

 ## Getting Started